WinstonZhang2008/BSE-Student-Portfolio/index.md

 # Ball Tracking Robot

 My project is a ball tracking robot that uses Raspberry Pi to run.
-It has object identification (ball detecting), built in code, dc motors, and also uses an L298N motor driver to power the motors.
+It has object identification (ball detection), built in code, dc motors, and also uses an L298N motor driver to power the motors.
 This project was an amazing experience for me and I loved building the physical part of it, as well as the coding part of it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |